wgseligman/GramsSim/scripts/README.md

 ## Examples

 [`SimpleAnalysis.C`](./SimpleAnalysis.C) - a simple example of how to look at the trees produced by gramsg4 using a ROOT macro.
-Note that this macro depends on [GramsSim/rootlogon.C](../rootlogon.C), which loads the [GramsDataObj](../GramsDataObj) dictionary when you start an interactive ROOT session.
+Note how this macro depends on [GramsSim/rootlogon.C](../rootlogon.C), which loads the [dictionary](../GramsDataObj) when you start an interactive ROOT session.

 [`SimpleAnalysis.py`](./SimpleAnalysis.py) - a Python script that performs the